mjpakzad/arcaptcha-laravel/README.md

 ### Form setup

-After you have to insert `@arcaptchaWidget` blade directive inside the form where you want to use the field `arcaptcha-token`.
+After you have to insert `@arcaptchaWidget` blade directive inside the form where you want to use the field `arcaptcha-response`.

 You can also use `ArCaptcha::getWidget()`.